SiliconLabs/peripheral_examples/series2/timer/timer_frequency_generation/readme.txt

 This project demonstrates frequency generation using the TIMER module.
-TIMER0 is initialized for output compare on Compare/Capture channel 0 which is routed to GPIO Pin PA6 (see board specific pinout).
-The Top value is set such that on each overflow, the output toggles at the desired frequency:
-OUT_FREQ initially set to 1000 Hz.
+TIMER0 is initialized for output compare on Compare/Capture channel 0 which is routed to a GPIO Pin.
+The Top value is set such that on each overflow, the output toggles at the desired frequency: OUT_FREQ initially set to 1000 Hz.

 NOTE: The range of frequencies the program can generate is limited.
 The maximal frequency is 1/2 the clock frequency (Setting the top value to 0 causes an